heydhy12/Tugas_RTC_Kelompok_15/README.md

 📚 **RTC GROUP 15 ASSIGNMENT**

-This GitHub repository contains all the work results for the course **Intelligent Technology Engineering** by Group 15 Department of Instrumentation Engineering, Sepuluh Nopember Institute of Technology, focusing on the **implementation of algorithms using Rust language and GUI development using QT**.
+This GitHub repository contains all the work results for the course **Intelligent Technology Engineering** by **Group 15 Department of Instrumentation Engineering, Sepuluh Nopember Institute of Technology**, focusing on the **implementation of algorithms using Rust language and GUI development using QT**.
 Dataset from website: _**https://www.kaggle.com/datasets/stephanmatzka/predictive-maintenance-dataset-ai4i-2020/discussion/491365**_

 **🍒 List of group members:**